eduardozago/node-js/fundamentals/readme.md

 Now, if a route exists in [Routes](src/routes.js), the [Server](src/server.js) will call it.

-### Routes parameters
+### Route parameters

+The data supplied in url on `/users/:id` format, with `id` being a dynamic parameter that will be sent on url, is known as a route parameter.

-[Build Route Path](src/utils/build-route-path.js) using Regex is used to locate and check dynamic parameters in order to identify them.
+Dynamic parameters are located and checked using Regex in [BuildRoutePath](src/utils/build-route-path.js) to identify them.
 Inserted into the request parameters for use in the route function, if it a valid parameter.

+### Query parameters

+To send optional data in a URL like `/users?search=John`, query parameters are utilized.

+As in [Route Parameters](#route-parameters), Regex is utilized to identify and verify these inputs.
+[BuildRoutePath](src/utils/build-route-path.js) is where it is implemented.